fedejaure/cookiecutter-modern-pypackage/docs/tutorial.rst

 Having problems?
 ----------------

-Visit our :ref:`troubleshooting` page for help.
-If that doesn't help, go to our `Issues`_ page and create a new Issue.
+Visit our `Issues`_ page and create a new Issue.
 Be sure to give as much information as possible.

 .. _`Issues`: https://github.com/fedejaure/cookiecutter-modern-pypackage/issues